G00380316/CAC/README.md

 ***This Repository is meant for the use of Cac Vinyard of Comfort members in Galway.
-It was made to track the impletation of an Web Application that will be hosted on Github Pages if all goes well.
+It was made to track the impletation of an Web Application that will be hosted on Github Pages/Vercel if all goes well.

 #### [User Persona]